Contesting a Will in Victoria

 • The deceased was domiciled (reside or be based) in Victoria as at the date of the death.

-• The deceased assets including real estate property such as land, house and personal properties such as monies held in bank, shares, car, etc held in Victoria.
-The deceased can have interstate assets but the majority of the assets must be in Victoria.
+• The deceased’s assets, including real estate property such as land, house, and personal properties such as monies held in a bank, shares, car, etc, held in Victoria.
+The deceased can have interstate assets, but the majority of the assets must be in Victoria.

-• Eligible person for example including but not limited to spouse or domestic partner or child or stepchild.
+• An Eligible person, for example, including but not limited to spouse or domestic partner or child, or stepchild.

-If it’s required to make a claim outside of 6 months, you need to seek leave from the court.
+If it’s required to claim outside of 6 months, you need to seek leave from the court.

 2. Which Court Deals with Contesting a Will in Victoria?